gbechara/gcpdemos/devopsdemo1/README.md

 # Step 1 - Terraform set up of the project
-Prepare your Google Workstation using ../workstationdemo2/Dockerfile. <br/> Create a gihub connection in your project (automation is not yes provided in this demo).<br/> Create a new project and:<br/>
+Prepare your Google Workstation using ../workstationdemo2/Dockerfile. <br/> Create a gihub connection in your project (automation is not yet provided in this demo).<br/> Create a new project and:<br/>
 - Change project_id and project_number in variable.tf<br/>
 - Change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com</br>